Fritz Erpenbeck: Biography

-In 1933 he emigrated first to Prague, in 1935 to the Soviet Union with his wife.
-There he worked as an editor for various magazines and became a member of the National Committee for a Free Germany (NKFD).
+In 1933 he emigrated to Prague, in 1935 to the Soviet Union with his wife.There he worked as an editor for various magazines and became a member of the National Committee for a Free Germany (NKFD).
 As part of his work for the NKFD, he was deputy editor-in-chief of the NKFD broadcaster Freies Deutschland.
 Because of this function, he was chosen for the Ulbricht group.

-On 30 April 1945, before the end of the war, Erpenbeck returned with her to Germany, where he joined the Socialist Unity Party (SED) in 1946.
+On 30 April 1945, before the end of the war, Erpenbeck and Hedda Zinner returned to Germany, where they joined the Socialist Unity Party (SED) in 1946.
 He founded Henschelverlag with Bruno Henschel and was editor-in-chief of the magazines Theater der Zeit and Theaterdienst from 1946 to 1958, both of which were published by Henschelverlag.
 From 1951 he was head of the main department for performing arts and music at the GDR Council of Ministers.

-From 1959 to 1962 he was chief dramaturge at the Berlin Volksbühne, after which he lived as a freelance writer.
+From 1959 to 1962 he was chief dramaturge at the East Berlin Volksbühne, after which he lived as a freelance writer.

 In 1956 Erpenbeck received the Lessing Prize of the GDR, in 1957 the Ernst Moritz Arndt Medal and in 1972 the clasp of honor for the Patriotic Order of Merit.

-Erpenbeck died on 7 January 1975 in Berlin and was buried in the Dorotheenstadt Cemetery.
+Erpenbeck died on 7 January 1975 in East Berlin and was buried in the Dorotheenstadt Cemetery.
 A street in Berlin-Pankow is named after him.